-The Computer Applications & Office Administration (OA) Program is the launching pad toward an entry-level job in a variety of business and office positions such as software applications specialist, bookkeeper, office administrator, secretary and office/ clerical positions.
-These types of positions are in constant demand and serve as the first step up the ladder in an office or business environment.
+The Computer Applications & Office Administration Program is the launching pad toward an entry-level job in a variety of business and office positions such as software applications specialist, bookkeeper, office administrator, secretary and office/clerical positions.
+These types of positions are in constant demand and serve as the first step up the ladder to an office or business environment.

-The first two quarters prepare students to take Microsoft Office Specialist (MOS) certification exams in Microsoft Word, Excel, Access and PowerPoint.
+The first two quarters prepare students to take Microsoft Certified Application Specialist (MCAS) certification exams in Microsoft Word, Excel, Access and PowerPoint.
 By the end of the first two quarters, students will be able to demonstrate a solid understanding of computers including entry-level keyboarding operations and basic maintenance.
 They will develop an understanding of how to use the Windows operating system and various software applications.
 They will also learn the importance of career planning and how to develop a positive customer service environment.

-In the second two guarters, students will advance into more specialized subjects.
-By the end of the second two guarters, students will be required to develop a solid understanding of entry-level desktop publishing and computerized accounting and acquire a higher level of keyboarding skills as they prepare for externships and employment opportunities.
-Students will learn advanced career planning practices and demonstrate a high level of success in externship assignments.
-The second two quarters prepare students to take the National Registered Bookkeeper (NRB) certification exam.
+In the second two quarters, students will advance into more specialized subjects.
+By the end of the second two quarters, students will be required to develop a solid understanding of entry-level desktop publishing and computerized accounting and acquire a higher level of keyboarding skills as they prepare for externships and employment opportunities.